pepeien/portfolio/.github/posts/game-dev-a-ballad/pt-br.md

-# Game development, a ballad
+# Desenvolvimento de jogos, a dança

 What's up?
 Erick here.  _Who else could it be?_